Radio Wa

 He warned that the ongoing destruction of natural resources is a major driver of the extreme and unpredictable weather currently affecting the country.

 “Environmental destruction is now the biggest cause of the unstable weather Uganda is experiencing,” Otika said.
-“Farmers no longer know when to plant or harvest, posing a real threat of hunger.
+“Farmers no longer know when to plant or harvest, posing a real threat of hunger.”

 “If we want to save our forests, we must reduce dependence on firewood.
 Gas and improved energy-saving stoves are the way forward, but gas must be affordable and accessible to all Ugandans,” he said.

-He also proposed that the government explore ways to produce cheaper gas using urban waste, which could benefit both rural and urban communities.
+He also proposed that the government explore ways to produce cheaper gas from urban waste, which could benefit both rural and urban communities.
 He condemned investors building factories in wetlands, linking such practices to recurring floods that destroy homes, crops, and livelihoods.